kaitech-The-Construct/theConstruct/blockchain_layer/README.md

 # Blockchain Layer

 This repository contains the blockchain layer of our DeFi project, structured to support Ethereum EVM, Solana, and Injective Protocol.
 This layer is designed with a microservices architecture for scalability, flexibility, and ease of maintenance.
+Making changes to listed protocols.

 ## Directory Structure